-Seaver College’s Student Newspaper Nominated for 26 Different Awards
+Seaver College’s Student Publications Nominated for 26 Different Awards

 Seaver College’s undergraduate student journalism publications and productions (The Graphic, Currents, and Newswaves) recently received 26 award nominations at the National College Media Convention in Washington D.C.
 Overall, Seaver College’s outlets are nominated for 10 Pinnacle awards and 16 Pacemakers – the latter of which is the oldest and most prestigious honor a student author or publication could achieve.